Meet the face behind K9Rewild

 -Points Unknown

 I grew up a very shy, and quiet child.
-Having had many animals, (dogs being the foundation) I spent much of my time hiding away with them, or somewhere off in the woods.
-I developed a reputation for my natural way with animals.
+Having had many animals, (dogs being the foundation) I spent much of my time hiding away with them.
+I developed a reputation for my deep connect with animals.
 I understood their language, and started pet sitting at just 6 years old.
 I dreamt daily of spending my life saving animals.
-Everyone thought the typical animal lover outcome- “she’ll be a vet someday” but I found myself wishing to major in wildlife.
+Everyone thought the typical - “she’ll be a vet someday” but I found myself wishing to major in wildlife.
 College never happened and so…I had many jobs.. becoming a jack of all trades you could say and yet, I always fell back into dogs.

 I always knew I was meant to work with animals.
 No matter what I was doing to get by, I always found a way to work with them, even if I couldn’t make it full-time.
 I just didn’t know yet, where I’d specialize.